Sandon/style-production-builder/README.md

       ]
     }

-`compileIgnore` : the files that match it's rules will not be compiled.
+`compileIgnore` : files that match the rules will not be compiled, and will be in the output directory untouched specified by {{output_path}}.
-`completelyIgnore` : the files that match it's rules will be removed completely.
+`completelyIgnore` : files that match it's rules will be removed completely from the output directory specified by {{output_path}}.

 ### Issues
 If you use react or ES2015, errors may be reported when compiling code